Testicular dysgenesis syndrome

-Testicular dysgenesis syndrome is a male reproduction-related condition characterized by the presence of symptoms and disorders such as hypospadias, cryptorchidism, poor semen quality, and testicular cancer.
+Testicular dysgenesis syndrome (TDS) is a hypothesized male reproduction-related condition characterized by the presence of symptoms and disorders such as hypospadias, cryptorchidism, poor semen quality, and testicular cancer.
 The concept was first introduced by N.E.
-Skakkaebaek in a research paper along with the department of Growth and Reproduction in Copenhagen University.
+Skakkebæk along with the department of Growth and Reproduction at Copenhagen University in a paper in Human Reproduction.
 The paper suggests the origin and underlying cause of TDS can be detected as early as in fetal life, where environmental and genomic factors could affect the development of the male reproductive system.

 Causes

 Central to the cause of irreversible TDS are disruptions to early fetal testes development.
 This has genetic, environmental, and lifestyle components, however the rapid increase in the incidence of the disorders associated with TDS in the last decades indicates that it is under a powerful environmental influence.
 The fetal origins of TDS are reinforced by the high incidence of TDS disorders found occurring together in one individual.